michaelacook/michaelacook/README.md

 ### Hey there, I'm Mike 🖖
-I am an A+ certified IT Technician and compulsive tinkerer.
+I am an A+ and 2x Microsoft certified IT professional and compulsive tinkerer.
 This is where I keep my projects, notes, and code.

 I recently completed the Microsoft Certified: Azure Administrator Associate AZ-104, and I am now working towards the Cisco Certified Network Associate - Routing and Switching, and the Microsoft Certified: Windows Server Hybrid Administrator.
 I am endlessly fascinated by how systems talk to each other, and how they can be implemented, maintained and controlled by automated processes that make everyone's life more awesome.